Alienjermaine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execution permission to the owner the group owner and other users
+script that sets the permission to the file